 The proposed development is located on the hills of Carn na Dubh-chlais, approximately 7 km west of Upper Knockando in Moray.
-It is located to the east of the existing Paul’s Hill Wind Farm which comprises of 28 turbines and has been operational since 2006.
+It is located to the east of the existing Paul’s Hill Wind Farm which consists of 28 turbines and has been operational since 2006.

 The existing infrastructure and access tracks will be utilised as far as possible.